Kizaki

 What The Block Does

-• which scope names exist
+• Which scope names exist

-• what each scope is allowed to do
+• What each scope is allowed to do

-• which routes may use those scopes
+• Which routes may use those scopes

 Scope Design

-Good scope design is narrow and task-shaped.
+Keep scopes narrow and task-shaped.

 apiKeys {